Polvoron is a candy made up of flour, butter, sugar, and powdered milk.

 This Filipino candy brings back memories of childhood in most Filipinos as this is usually given as loot in birthday parties and fiestas.

-Speaking of birthday parties and fiestas, Polvoron recipe is used in one of the usual parlor games on these occasions.
+Speaking of birthday parties and fiestas, the Polvoron is used in one of the usual parlor games on these occasions.

-This game’s mechanics tells the contestants that they are to eat a mouthful of Polvoron (or sometimes “Puto Seko” due to its dryness) and have to whistle.
+This game’s mechanics tell the contestants that they are to eat a mouthful of Polvoron (or sometimes “Puto Seko” due to its dryness) and have to whistle.

 The first one who then produces sound wins.